Space Western

-Space Western is a subgenre of science fiction that uses the themes and tropes of Westerns within science-fiction stories.
-Subtle influences may include exploration of new, lawless frontiers, while more overt influences may feature literal cowboys in outer space who use rayguns and ride robotic horses.
+Space Western is a subgenre of science fiction that uses the themes and tropes of Westerns within science-fiction stories in an outer space setting.
+Subtle influences may include exploration of new, lawless frontiers, while more overt influences may feature actual cowboys in outer space who use rayguns and ride robotic horses.
 Although initially popular, a strong backlash against perceived hack writing caused the genre to become a subtler influence until the 1980s, when it regained popularity.
 A further critical reappraisal occurred during the 2000s due to critical acclaim for Firefly.

 Setting

-A space Western typically emphasizes space exploration as "the final frontier".
+The space Western is a science fiction story that contains Western genre elements within an outer space setting.
 These Western themes can be explicit, such as cowboys in outer space, or they can be a more subtle influence in space opera.
+The genre can be contrasted with science fiction Western, which generally relies on traditional Western frontier settings. while the space Western, having its roots in science fiction, contains plots, tropes, or archetypes of the Western genre, but is generally set in outer space in a futuristic setting.

 Gene Roddenberry described Star Trek: The Original Series as a space Western (or, more poetically, as "Wagon Train to the stars").
 Firefly and its cinematic follow-up Serenity literalized the Western aspects of the genre popularized by Star Trek: it used frontier towns, horses, and the styling of classic John Ford Westerns.
 Worlds that have been terraformed may be depicted as presenting similar challenges as that of a frontier settlement in a classic Western.
 Six-shooters and horses may be replaced by ray guns and rockets.
-The term is often synonymous with "science fiction western".

 The idea is that the vast distances of space have formed barriers, forcing people to become independent or even restricted.
 Popular themes within the genre are new frontiers in the galaxy and trying to "control" the vast expanse of space.
 The stories focus on the hardship and adventure of the unexplored space frontier.

 Definitions by contrast

-Space Westerns intertwine with space opera and military science fiction and is generally placed within the science fictional space warfare sub-genre thematic.
-Specifically written space Western fiction, movies and TV series are often based on such established space opera franchises with respective expanded universes of Star Wars and Star Trek and the military science fiction miniature war game Warhammer 40,000, which has spawned spin-off media such as novels, video games and an ongoing TV adaptation based on books by Dan Abnett.
+Space Westerns sometimes intertwine with space opera and military science fiction and are generally placed within the space warfare in science fiction sub-genre thematic.
+Specifically written space Western fiction, movies and TV series are sometimes based on established space opera franchises with the expanded universes of Star Wars and Star Trek.
 They often consider and view an interstellar war and oppression of a galactic empire as a backdrop, with a focus on lone gunslingers in space wielding a raygun with fantastic fictional technologies in a futuristic space-frontier setting.